kevinthelago/shootingvictims/README.md

 - Memorial screen with fade-in/out "Rest in peace" text
 - Counter displaying total number of victims
-- List of shooting victims with names and dates
+- List of shooting victims with full names and dates
 - Non-selectable text throughout the application
 - Automated deployment to AWS CloudFront
+- Python-based data management tool for adding/removing victims

 ## Development